Aliji-Emmanuel/BottomNavygation/README.md

 BottomNav.OnTabSelectedListener listener = new BottomNav.OnTabSelectedListener() {
     @Override
     public void onTabSelected(int position) {
+    // position of item selected is the same as the order it was added.
         Toast.makeText(MainActivity.this, "Click position " + position, Toast.LENGTH_SHORT).show();
     }